Garfield-Harrison Project

 Phase 3

-• Zone 1 - Roosevelt Avenue between 5th and 7th Street is estimated to be completed by February 2025.
+• Zone 1 - Roosevelt Avenue between 5th and 8th Street: Roadway will be closed to install new stormwater and waterlines.
+Zone 1 is estimated to be completed by spring 2025.

 A large-diameter storm sewer pipe will be installed on N. Roosevelt Avenue to W. 9th Street and then a smaller-diameter lateral west on W. 7th Street to Colorado Avenue.
 Additionally, the project will include adding a new waterline on N. Roosevelt Avenue between W. 5th Street and W. 8th Street.
 Under the five work zones, road closures in blocked segments will be required to install the new water and stormwater pipelines.
 The road closures will follow the timeline of the work zones.